Mutual Information for Explainable Deep Learning of Multiscale Systems: Conclusions and Outlook

-Our analysis leads to the following major conclusions. \begin{enumerate} \item Our MI-based GSA works seamlessly with the GINN, a promising result encouraging its application to other black-box surrogate models. \item The GINN enables generation of a predicted dataset whose size is one-to-two orders of magnitude larger than that of the training set provided by the physics-based model.
+Our analysis leads to the following major conclusions. \begin{enumerate} \item Viewed as an uncertainty quantification for surrogate models, our MI-based GSA works seamlessly with the GINN---a promising result that encourages its application to interrogate other black-box surrogate models. \item The GINN enables generation of a predicted dataset whose size is one-to-two orders of magnitude larger than that of the training set provided by the physics-based model.
 That translates into well-resolved first-order MISI rankings facilitated by either comparison-adjusted (Algorithm 1) or percentile (Algorithm 2) confidence intervals.
-At a comparable computational cost, the original physics-based model cannot distinguish these rankings with confidence. \item The GINN resolves a much larger fraction of the second-order rankings than its physics-based counterpart for a fixed computational budget. \item The resolved rankings produced with the GINN are consistent between Algorithms 1 and 2. \item The most/least sensitive CVs identified through the first-order MISI effect rankings show a nonlinear/nearly flat response curve for the QoIs, supporting the validity of the MI-based approach.
+At a comparable computational cost, the original physics-based model cannot distinguish these rankings with confidence. \item The resolved rankings produced with the GINN are consistent between Algorithms 1 and 2. \item The most/least sensitive CVs identified through the first-order MISI effect rankings show a nonlinear/nearly flat response curve for the QoIs, supporting the validity of the MI-based approach.
 The relative magnitudes of the largest first-order MISIs for both QoIs produced by Algorithm 1 are also in line with the differences between the normalized response curves; this holds true for the smallest first-order MISIs as well. \item The impact of mutual interactions between correlated CVs on the QoIs needs to be taken into account via higher-order MISIs.
 Pairwise interactions between CVs with small individual contributions to the QoIs can dominate those between CVs with larger additive effects. \item Within a reduced parameter space leading to optimal QoI values, the relative importance of the various CVs is different from that in the original parameter space (that could be nonlinear, see \cref{fig:close_design_loop}c,d).
-This new ranking informs subsequent design cycles, spawning an iterative procedure that enables rapid prototyping and reduces time to market. \end{enumerate} Motivated by its successful application to GINNs, we aim to pair our MI-based GSA with other DNNs including single- and multifidelity PINNs and ``data-free'' physics-constrained NNs.
-In particular, our MISI rankings could help simplify the custom loss functions of those DNNs by weeding out less important parameters.
+This new ranking informs subsequent design cycles, spawning an iterative procedure that enables rapid prototyping and reduces time to market. \end{enumerate} Motivated by its successful application to GINNs, we aim to pair our MI-based GSA with other deep neural network surrogates including physics-informed and physics-constrained neural networks.
+In particular, our MISI rankings could help simplify the custom loss functions of those deep neural networks by filtering out less important parameters.